Prayagraj Uttar Pradesh, India Travel Guide

 Small choices make a big collective impact.

 A lightweight scarf or shawl serves multiple purposes.
-Use it for modesty at places of worship, sun protection, or warmth on cooler evenings.
+Use it for modesty at temples, sun protection, or warmth on cooler evenings.

 Always carry a small bottle of hand sanitizer.
 Use it frequently to prevent common illnesses.